Showing posts with label Utah. Show all posts

 Returning home from central Utah, it was a hot summer's day, and to the side of the road was a respite from the heat—a hollow of sorts when the lowering sun was obscured and the blaze of the sun could still be seen.

-It was fun to paint as I recently and applied a new technique for me—using a palette knife.
+It was fun to paint as I recently used a new technique for me—a palette knife.
 I had purchased a new one in a recent workshop and had used it in another painting.
-In this painting, like the other painting, the foliage of the trees were the issue.
-The knife had proved itself than and could it do it now.
-It did and the trees came to life in the afternoon sun.
+In this painting, like the other one, the foliage of the trees was the issue.
+The knife had proven itself then; now could it do it again.
+It did, and the trees came to life in the afternoon sun.

 Mountain Stream